Agriculture in the Gambia: Groundnut

-In the country’s economy, the main export or cash crop is the groundnut (also known as the peanut).
-In 2002, the crop made up 6% of The Gambia’s GDP.
+In the country's economy, the main export or cash crop is the groundnut (also known as the peanut).
+In 2002, the crop made up 6% of The Gambia's GDP.
 Around 60% of the groundnut production is exported while the remaining 30% is domestically consumed.
 The country has used about 45% of its land to grow the crop.
 Although the Portuguese initially brought groundnuts to The Gambia in the 1700s, its trade was started by the British in 1820 with increasing demand for groundnuts in North America and Europe, notably in Britain and France, being used to make such products as industrial oil, candles, and soap.

-The groundnut trade expanded in the late 1870s as a large portion of its new primary commodities trade which was a result of the transatlantic slave trade’s collapse.
+The groundnut trade expanded in the late 1870s as a large portion of its new primary commodities trade which was a result of the transatlantic slave trade's collapse.
 Groundnuts turned into the only agricultural asset to the Gambian economy by 1904, the lack of diversity in the sector concerning the government.
 When the groundnut sub-sector was reformed in the midst of labor shortages, the country employed foreign farmers from neighboring countries to increase groundnut exports.
 These foreign farmers were recruited during the time when it was raining.
-There were 32,220 foreign farmers in 1915, making up an average of ⅓ contributions to groundnut exports per year.
-This led to population growth, the 1924 establishment of the Department of Agriculture, and the groundnut trade’s expansion as the number of local farmers grew and foreign farmers established themselves in The Gambia.
+There were 32,220 foreign farmers in 1915, producing an average of one third of groundnut exports per year.
+This led to population growth, the 1924 establishment of the Department of Agriculture, and the groundnut trade's expansion as the number of local farmers grew and foreign farmers established themselves in The Gambia.
 The long term result of prioritizing groundnut exports was that The Gambia was producing more for export and less for domestic consumption because of increasing demand for the groundnut and because of incentives from the British colonial power.
 The prioritizing of producing more for international trade and less to support domestic demand continued after independence.

 Even before independence in 1965, two methods were employed to make for more fertile land to increase the production of groundnut exports.
 The fallow system was one in which a given piece of land was not grown on for 15 to 30 years.
 The second system was where farmers also interchanged or grew different crops in one piece of land.
 Both of them were dependent on enough arable land being available.
 As the population gradually increased, the duration of uncultivated land decreased which made for more land being grown on per year with more labor.
 Growing on more land gave farmers hardly anything in return which led to a decrease in groundnut yields as well as in farm incomes used to buy food.
 In response, in 1940, the Gambian government subsidized food imports and mechanized agricultural work usually done with human labor.
 The above did not address food insecurity and the food import subsidy was costly for the government.
-The government did not have an option but to start importing rice at which point it became the most important crop for ordinary Gambians’ diet.
+The government did not have an option but to start importing rice at which point it became the most important crop for ordinary Gambians' diet.